 Nemea owes to great Phillhelene Stephen G. Miller not only the discovery and excavation of the Stadium and the revival of the Nemean Games but also the reconstruction of the Temple of Zeus.
 Late Stephen G. Miller (1942-2021) was a professor of Classical Archaeology at Berkeley, took Greek citizenship, built his house in Nemea, and died in Greece, which he loved immensely.

-On your way to Gofas Winery, you should definitely visit Our Lady of the Rock Monastery.
+On your way to Gofas Winery, you should visit Our Lady of the Rock Monastery.
 The Monastery is located almost in the middle of a steep and rocky mountain.
 There is also a cave where there are ruins of a small church, which today is an important holy pilgrimage site.

 On the rocky wall of the ruined church, amazing frescoes believed to be from the 11th or 12th century, survive to this day.
 The entrance to the Monastery is free and you can park right outside in a designated area.